zack-bitcoin/verkle/README.md

 Verkle Tree
 ===========

-Pedersen-commitment based verkle trees using the jubjub elliptic curve.
+Pedersen-commitment based verkle trees using the ed25519 elliptic curve.

 This software seems to basically work, but it still has some inefficiencies.
 See the todo list for what needs to be done still.